-by guest author Adhyatma, Srinivasa Yoga House, Hamilton
+by guest author Adhyatma, Yoga Education in Prisons Trust

 I first came across the idea of teaching Yoga to prison inmates when I was staying in an ashram in the northern parts of Bihar, India.

 I had traveled there without much prior knowledge of why I was really going there, what I was in for, or how it had even happened so easily, and so quickly in my life.
 But it had!